DustinWatts/esp32-touchdown/README.md

 # Uploading code to the ESP32 TouchDown

+For FreeTouchDeck installation instructions see: https://github.com/DustinWatts/FreeTouchDeck/wiki/1.-Installation

-The ESP32 TouchDown uses the same configuration as an ESP32 Dev Module.
+For other code: The ESP32 TouchDown uses the same configuration as an ESP32 Dev Module.
 So you can use those board definitions to upload your own code to the ESP32 TouchDown:
 ![Arduino IDE board settings](http://www.dustinwatts.nl/ESP32-TouchDown/docs/board_settings.png)

 # Open Source